Hongdaesik/accp/README.md

 `1.2.1-beta` : Addition of the PUT, PATCH, DELETE request method ( Consequently, it supports GET | PUT | POST | PATCH | DELETE ).

+`1.2.2-beta` : Fixed a bug that would not output if 'import' was used in the variable name.

 <br><br>

 ## License